-In March and April 2019, Southern Africa was hit by two subsequent cyclones that left a trail of damage and destruction in their path.
+In March and April 2019, Southern Africa was hit by two subsequent cyclones that left a trail of destruction in their path, and close to 2.2 million people in need urgent assistance in Mozambique alone.

 On the night of 14 to 15 March Tropical Cyclone Idai made landfall near Beira City, Sofala Province, in central Mozambique.
 The cyclone brought torrential rains and winds to Sofala, Zambezia, Manica and Inhambane provinces.
 Cyclone Idai continued across land as a Tropical Storm and hit eastern Zimbabwe with heavy rains and strong winds.
 The storm caused high winds and heavy precipitation in Chimanimani and Chipinge districts causing riverine and flash flooding and subsequent deaths, destruction of livelihoods and properties.
 Idai left more than 600 people dead and an estimated 1.85 million people in need in Mozambique alone.

 On 24 April, Tropical Cyclone Kenneth passed north of the Comoros Islands, hitting the northern island of Ngazidja.
 On the evening of 25 April, the cyclone made landfall in Mozambique between the districts of Macomia and Mocimboa da Praia in Cabo Delgado province.
 With wind gusts of up to 220km/h, Tropical Cyclone Kenneth became the strongest cyclone to ever hit the African continent.
-Southern Tanzania and eastern Malawi have also received rains caused by the weather system.
+Cyclone Kenneth left 374,000 people in need.

 Tropical Cyclone Kenneth reportedly caused three deaths, at least 20 injuries and extensive damage to houses across the archipelago.
 Preliminary estimates indicate that at least 1,000 people were displaced, most of them children.
 While assessments are ongoing, initial reports from the Comoros indicate that several villages were flooded due to sea surges and broken dykes, and that power was cut in multiple locations.
 Roads have reportedly been damaged and cut off by fallen trees, while telephone poles are down in multiple locations.
 Latest updates on the response can be found here.